cwarden45/JHU_Coursera_GDS_Capstone/Week5/README.md

 **4)** Check correlation between RIN and TIN scores (`RIN_TIN_correlation.R`):

-To my surprise, there was a noticable difference, such that the TIN scores were not as bad for the fetal samples:
+To my surprise, there was a noticable difference - the TIN scores were not as bad for the fetal samples:

 ![RIN vs TIN](RIN_vs_TIN.png "RIN vs TIN")